In this article, we will set up BunnyCDN with your Magento website in just four easy steps.

 1. Create a Pull Zone for your website

 The first thing to do is create a pull zone for your website where your Magento is installed.
 Make sure to use the correct protocol that matches exactly your website address, including the HTTP or HTTPS protocol.
-Also, make sure to add a /static/ subfolder into the Origin URL as shown in the image below.
 If you need help creating your zone, you can have a look at our article explaining how to create your first pull zone.

 2. Configure your Pull Zone with the correct CORS headers

 After you have created your zone, make sure to go to the Headers settings panel and add the html and json extension.
 This is important as otherwise, your Magento admin interface will not work correctly.

 3. Configure Magento to use your created Pull Zone

 Next, log in to your Magento admin panel and click on the STORES button and then select Configuration.
 Next, click on GENERAL and Web menu buttons.